AdobeDocs/campaign-web.es-ES/help/v8/advanced-settings/delivery-settings.md

 <!--Temporarily undelivered messages due to a Soft or Ignored error are subject to an automatic retry.
 By default, five retries are scheduled for the first day of the delivery with a minimum interval of one hour spread out over the 24 hours of the day. -->

-Obtenga más información sobre la administración de reintentos en la [documentación de la versión 8 de Campaign](https://experienceleague.adobe.com/docs/campaign/campaign-v8/config/configuration/email-settings.html?lang=es){target="_blank"}.
+Obtenga más información acerca de la administración de reintentos en [Documentación de Campaign v8 (consola)](https://experienceleague.adobe.com/docs/campaign/campaign-v8/config/configuration/email-settings.html?lang=es){target="_blank"}.

 ## Aprobación {#approval}